ENG 400: Internship

 On-Campus Meeting 2, Wed 20 Jan, 3:10pm to 4:40pm: first-week check-in, troubleshooting, reflections on workplace conduct, attire, and etiquette (attend this meeting dressed as you would for the workplace and bring one printed-out copy of your Individual Work Plan)

-On-Campus Meeting 3, Wed 10 Feb, 3:10pm to 4:40pm: discussion: how non-campus workplaces can fit into, and change, the “literary heart” (self-care, self-presentation, long-term plans)
+On-Campus Meeting 3, Wed 10 Feb, 3:10pm to 4:40pm: discussion: how non-campus workplaces can fit into, and change, the “literary heart” (self-care, self-presentation, long-term plans); discussion of online projects

 On-Campus Meeting 5, Wed 24 Mar, 3pm to 5pm: final presentations part 1